shawhien/Seitonyn/README.md

 **Molly Moon: Student**

 - Molly is bored at home during quarantine and has run out of things to do.
-UNTITLED will help her stay out of her head and not have anxiety about what is going on in the outside world.
+Seitonyn will help her stay out of her head and not have anxiety about what is going on in the outside world.

 **Chad Chadson: A REAL Chad**

 - Chad here has no experience with RPGs but is curious about picking them up.
-He wants to start somewhere simple before diving into more complicated and intricate titles, so he decides to pick up UNTITLED.
+He wants to start somewhere simple before diving into more complicated and intricate titles, so he decides to pick up Seitonyn.

 **Dougie 'Dr. Evil' Powers**

 - Dougie wants to support indie game developers that are trying to make a name for themselves.
-He is looking for the next hot thing, and stumbles across UNTITLED to see if it is worthy of taking further and investing into.
+He is looking for the next hot thing, and stumbles across Seitonyn to see if it is worthy of taking further and investing into.
 After much deliberation, he decides it is and invests...one MILLION dollars.

 - JK that's not a lot of money.